Telangana CM skips Modi’s Hyderabad visit, says India will see change at national level

 ‘Dynasty Politics’

-Meanwhile, at an event in Hyderabad Modi urged citizens of Telangana to do away with dynasty politics.
+Meanwhile, at an event in Hyderabad, Modi urged citizens of Telangana to do away with dynasty politics.

 “Parivaarvadi [family-run] parties are not only political problems, they are the biggest enemies of democracy and youth,” Modi said, according to The News Minute.
 “Telangana people are watching how family-run parties are interested in their own welfare.
 These parties never care about poor people’s problems.”